yctao7/CosmoInfer_GNN/README.md

 To reproduce paper results with the pretrained model files, run
 > python3 src/assessment.py

 We have added _argparse_ to assessment.py.
-To run the script with different arguments:
+To run the script with different chosen arguments:
-> python3 src/assessment.py --simsuite Astrid Swift-EAGLE --targetsuite IllustrisTNG --domain_adapt ADV --training --n_sims 500 --seed 42
+> python3 src/assessment.py --simsuite SIMBA --targetsuite IllustrisTNG --domain_adapt ADV --training --n_sims 500 --seed 42 --model GAT

 To retrain the models and assess them, run
 > python3 src/assessment.py --training